 Quick overview:

-There have been rumors about the defragmentation program integrated in Windows 2000 and XP for quite some time, accusing it of having some security flaws.
-If you want to be on the safe side and use a third-party program, follow my instructions to delete the integrated version.
-You should back up your system beforehand, as there are risks involved in this procedure.
-In most cases nothing happens, but it is not recommended.
+Rumors have been circulating for some time about the defragmentation tool built into Windows 2000 and XP, alleging that it has some security flaws.
+If you want to play it safe and use a third-party program, follow my instructions to remove the built-in version.
+You should back up your system first, as this procedure carries risks.
+In most cases, nothing goes wrong, but it’s not recommended.

 Step 1 - Create a backup of the registration database

-You need to save some keys in the registry.
-Open Regedit (Start > Execute and regedit type in).
+You need to back up a few keys in the registry.
+Open Regedit (Start > Run, then type regedit).

-Go to the following keys one after the other and secure each one (File > Export > Selected substructure).
-The individual keys are then saved as a file somewhere (wherever you want).
+Go to the following keys one by one and save each one (File > Export > Selected Subtree).
+The individual keys will then be saved as a file somewhere (wherever you want).

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion